-- Maintain at least 2 metre (6 feet) distance between yourself and anyone who is coughing or sneezing.
+- Maintain at least 2 meters (6 feet) distance between yourself and anyone who is coughing or sneezing.

 Why?
 When someone coughs or sneezes they spray small liquid droplets from their nose or mouth which may contain virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease.